fg-research/website/blog/product/posts/rnn-fx-forecasting.rst

 .. code:: python

+    # MA with a period of 10
     dataset["MA"] = simple_moving_average(
         data=dataset["Close"],
         period=10
     )

+    # MACD with short- and long-term periods of 12 and 26
     dataset["MACD"] = moving_average_convergence_divergence(
         data=dataset["Close"],
         short_period=12,
         long_period=26
     )

+    # ROC with a period of 2
     dataset["ROC"] = rate_of_change(
         data=dataset["Close"],
         period=2
     )

+    # Momentum with a period of 4
     dataset["Momentum"] = momentum(
         data=dataset["Close"],
         period=4
     )

+    # RSI with a period of 10
     dataset["RSI"] = relative_strength_index(
         data=dataset["Close"],
         period=10
     )

+    # BB with period of 20
     dataset["MiddleBB"] = middle_bollinger_band(
         data=dataset["Close"],
         period=20